adamsol/Pyxell/docs/why-pyxell.md

 ### Partial closures

 Closures in Pyxell are based on closures in C++ with variables captured by value.
-This works differently than in Python and some other languages, when non-local variables in nested functions are concerned.
+This works differently than in Python and some other languages when non-local variables in nested functions are concerned.
 The following code will print `1` and `0` instead of two `1`s:

 ```